vipulnaik/diet-exercise-health/events/2026/2026-exercise-tracker.md

 multiplexed that with other stuff at work that fit in well with the time-sensitive stuff.
 By the time I was able to wrap things up, it was too late to do exercise.

+## 2026-02-04: skipped jogging and strength exercises

+On Wednesday 2026-02-04, I skipped jogging and strength exercises.
+Once again, this was due to time-sensitive stuff at work delaying me.
+I did do hand gripper exercises and humming-with-intermittent-pauses.